-At Tusculum College, the term Civic Arts replaces the phrase “liberal arts” and renews its meaning to as it was first used.
+At Tusculum University, the term Civic Arts replaces the phrase “liberal arts” and renews its meaning to as it was first used.

-At Tusculum College, you will hear many different phrases to describe the many things which make us different.
-The focused calendar.
-Service learning.
-Unique programs of study.
+At Tusculum, you will hear many different phrases to describe the many things which make us different.

 Binding these distinctive features together is an approach to education we call The Civic Arts.

 The term “liberal arts” is so common within higher education these days that we thought it was almost becoming meaningless.
 To recapture the original meaning of the phrase, we recast the original term as the Civic Arts.

 We realize the Civic Arts through the interplay of our academic calendar, programs of study, and dedicated teaching.
 Our understanding of the term affects everything we do – from the way we organize classes to the way we greet you on the sidewalk.